 In this book, I develop a new approach to the study of these texts that takes seriously the embeddedness of ritual writing in narrative, seeks to answer broader questions about the literary functions of textualized ritual, and reevaluates whether the priestly ritual materials can and should be used to shed light on historical practice.
 I argue that this bifurcation of multi-genre compositions into their ritual and narrative components results in a skewed and inaccurate understanding of the priestly source.
 Instead, I show that the priestly ritual writings are thoroughly conditioned by their broader narrative context, serving, in part, as an essential component of the construction of the author’s story world.

 **Important Note: There are two mistakes in the opening paragraph of this monograph that were brought to my attention after its publication.
 The host speaking to Robert Alter in the On Script interview was Dru Johnson, not Matthew Lynch.
-Secondly, I need to clarify that neither Lynch nor Johnson agree with Alter’s views on the literary value of sacrificial texts; I was mistaken in my interpretation of their exchange.**
+Secondly, I need to clarify that both Lynch and Johnson contacted me to say that they disagree with Alter’s views on the literary value of sacrificial texts.**